lanachloelim/ucla-coursework/math/131a/README.md

 # UCLA MATH 131A: Analysis

 Homework assignments for MATH 131A: Analysis (Prof. Linfeng Li, UCLA Winter 2024).
-Submitted assignments early to help write official solutions for the class.
+These were submitted as official solutions for the class.